Old Buckenham Airfield: Old Buckenham Airshow

 The 2015 Airshow was announced in the press on 17 September 2014.
-The Airshow featured the reunion of Honor Blackman who played Pussy Galore in the James Bond film Goldfinger with the Hiller Aircraft UH12 Helicopter G-ASAZ which she starred with in the movie.
+The Airshow featured the reunion of Honor Blackman who played Pussy Galore in the James Bond film Goldfinger with the Hiller UH-12 helicopter G-ASAZ which she starred with in the movie.

 The 2016 and 2017 Airshow were reported as being a success and featured Sally B.

 Tourism Award

-The Old Buckenham Airshow was named the EDPHoseasons "Family Event of the Year" in 2016.
+The Old Buckenham Airshow was named the Eastern Daily Press EDP Hoseasons "Family Event of the Year" in 2016.

 War memorial

 The memorial consists of a large stone of black granite, carved into the form of a tailplane from the Consolidated B-24 Liberators which were based at the airfield and was installed on 29 July 1990.

 In October 2012 work started to relocate the memorial stone commemorating the 366 USAAF personnel who died serving from RAF Old Buckenham.
 The new garden was officially opened by Pat Ramm who officiated at the Remembrance Sunday service attended by over 400 people.